jdmarcal/Java/README.md

 # Java
-Desenvolvimento de programas básicos do tipo console orientados a objetos
+Projetos básicos do tipo console orientados a objetos